Jawz84/Blog/PowerShell Contributing.md

 > - Git and some knowledge of it
 > - Knowledge of GitHub workflow (fork > clone > PR)

-You can contribute by writing, improving, expanding help files.
+You can contribute by writing, improving, or expanding help files.
 The ones that are used by Get-Help.
-Especially more examples for cmdlets are always welcome.
+In particular, more examples for cmdlets are always welcome.

-Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [contributing manual](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md)
+Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [contributing manual](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md) to get started.

-To do small contributions like typos, just navigate to that file, click the 'Edit' button, and GitHub will create a copy (fork) on your own GitHub for you.
+To do small contributions like correcting typos, just navigate to that file, click the 'Edit' button, and GitHub will create a copy (fork) on your own GitHub for you.
 When you are satisfied with your changes, you can save them, and submit a pull request to the _staging_ branch of the PowerShell-Docs repository.